oripress/CCC/README.md

 # Have You Already Tried Turning Your Model Off And On Again?
-Towards Stable Continual Test-Time Adaptation
+Questioning The Progress In Test-Time Adaptation

 This repository contains the code used in our [paper](https://oripress.com/CCC.pdf) to evaluate models on our benchmark, ***Continuously Changing Corruptions (CCC)***.
 Using CCC, we are able to show that all current TTA models fail and become worse than a